-To answer these questions thoroughly, you must have a good understanding of your content inventory and should, therefore, start with a content audit.
+To answer these questions fully, you must thoroughly understand your content inventory and should, therefore, start with a content audit.

 You’re Going Through a Site Migration

-Whether you’re finally moving your site from HTTP to HTTPS, experiencing subdomain or subfolder changes, moving to a new server, or undergoing a site redesign, you must start with a content audit.
+Whether you’re finally moving your site from HTTP to HTTPS, experiencing subdomain or subfolder changes, moving to a new server, or undergoing a site redesign, you should always start with a content audit.

 Your Competitors are Outranking You

-At times it may feel like new competitors emerge overnight.
-Yesterday you were ranking first in organic search results and today, a competitor, whom you didn’t even know existed, is outranking you.
+New content from your competitors can emerge overnight.
+Yesterday you were ranking first for a target keyword, and today, a competitor you didn’t even know existed is outranking you.

 Competitors get ahead because they do their research.
 In other words, they audit you.
-And once they know what’s worked well for your site, they do everything in their power to one-up you.
+And once they know what’s worked well for your site, they have an easier time competing with you.

-To fight back, you must beat them at their own game.
+You must beat them at their game to keep your spot in SERPs.
 First, you’ll need to do a content audit of your website.
 Then, you’ll want to run the same audit for your competitor.
-While this can be a manual process, using the tools like Ahrefs and SEMrush mentioned earlier can cut your labor by half.
+While this can be a manual process, tools like Ahrefs and SEMrush mentioned earlier can cut your labor by half.

-In doing so, you’ll have a clear understanding of what they’re doing that you’re not and how to go about filling the most glaring gaps.
+In doing so, you’ll have a better understanding of what they’re doing that you’re not and how to fill the most glaring gaps.

 You Established a New Voice and Tone

-In short, your voice and tone is your brand personality.
-It’s the way you go about expressing your value proposition and is key to the type of audiences you wish to attract.
+Think of your voice and tone as your brand’s personality.
+It’s how you express your value proposition, and it’s key to the type of audience you want to attract.

-If you’re a law office, a hospital, or any other type of an institution, your tone and voice will likely be assertive and informative.
-Most importantly, it will be the exact opposite of say, an amusement park.
-While this voice and tone comparison is rather obvious, it’s not always this easy to figure out what you want your brand to sound like.
+If you’re a law office, or a hospital, your tone and voice will likely be assertive and informative.
+Most importantly, it will be the exact opposite of, say, a comedy club.

-At times, companies get so caught up on their product or service, that they forget about their voice and tone.
-In some instances, it could take months to years before a company has a clear direction.
+We’ve seen brands get overly caught up in their product or service, neglecting their voice and tone.
+Sometimes, it could take months to years before a company has a clear direction.
 Does that sound familiar?
-If so, you might want to check out Portent’s Tone of Voice Generator tool.
+If so, check out Portent’s Tone of Voice Generator tool.

-Once you finally have one, you’ll need to do a content audit to ensure that your voice and tone is consistent throughout the site.
+Once you have a clear direction for your voice and tone, you’ll need to do a content audit to ensure you use a consistent voice and tone throughout the site.
 If there’s one thing that’s more important than content quality, it’s content consistency.

-In summary, a content audit should be an ongoing part of your content development efforts, as it is the key to helping you stay at the top of organic search results.
-The content on your website should never be stagnant or out of date.
+In summary, a content audit should be an ongoing part of your content strategy efforts.
+Your content should never be stagnant or more than two years out of date.
 And it must be audited anytime you add a new product or service to your website.

-An audit is especially important when you make any significant changes to your site.
-And through it all, your content should always have the same look and feel to it.
+An audit is especially important when making significant changes to your site.
+And through it all, your content should always have the same look and feel.

-So, iterate on your current work and leverage old content topics to create new once.
+So iterate on your current work and leverage old content topics to create new ones.
 If you don’t, know that your competitors will find a way to use your top-performing content against you.